lopes/logbook/content/2023-gauth-export-decode.md

 tags = ["security"]
 +++

+{% admonition(type="info", title="Update") %}
+2023-11-23: GAuth now syncs user's MFA data with Google Cloud, so there's no reason to use it anymore.
+While the synchronization may not be optimal for security, following the steps outlined in this post could lead to even greater vulnerabilities.
+{% end %}

 Google Authenticator (GAuth) is a simple and useful app to deal with 2FA, but its simplicity comes at a cost: If you got your device stolen or kind of it, then you lose access to the accounts stored there, unless you have other means to access the accounts, like keywords or authentication through email.

 GAuth does not provide easy ways to backup its contents, on the contrary: It makes difficult to export data, but it can be accomplished and this text explains how to do it instead of having to enroll the 2FA for those accounts again.